 1. Create a table in your preferred word processor.

-You can download a blank template of this spreadsheet for free, or you can set it up yourself in Microsoft Word.
-(You can also use Excel, but I prefer the user-friendly format of Word—and I’m much more experienced with it.)
+You can download a blank template of this spreadsheet for free, or you can set it up yourself in a program like Microsoft Word, Pages, or Google Docs.
+(You can also use Excel or Sheets, but I prefer the user-friendly format of Word—and I’m much more experienced with it.)

 If you’re going DIY, you’ll want to include a clear label for the month (as shown), then create a 4-column table with several rows.
 (You can go back and add rows later if needed.)
 I suggest adjusting the columns to the length illustrated in the figure below.